zopefoundation/zopetoolkit/README.rst

 The Zope Toolkit is a set of libraries maintained by the Zope project for building web applications, web frameworks and application servers.

-It supports Python 2.7, 3.6 up to 3.8 as well as PyPy 2 and 3.
+It supports Python 3.7 up to 3.1 as well as PyPy 3.
-It is additionally tested on the latest pre-release of Python 3.9.

 This directory contains the definition of the Zope Toolkit in the file ``ztk.cfg``.
 It specifies the list of packages included in the ZTK and